 Pay non-refundable $250 deposit NOW (select radio button: CISP - Faculty-Led Program Abroad Non-refundable Deposit)

 Please contact the Center for International Services and Programs if you need the account code to make the deposit payment in-person at the Bursar’s Office (BH 116).

 Once emailed as an accepted participant on a CSU faculty-led study abroad program, a student becomes financially and academically responsible to the group and the University.
 The remaining program fee (minus the application deposit) is assessed to each participant's CSU student account, accessible through CampusNet and becomes irreversible.
 There are no voluntary withdrawals, as each student is needed to make up a group and cover the program expenses.

-General questions about financial aid, passports, billing, registration, etc. should be sent to Julie Good, Manager of Education Abroad at the Center for International Services and Programs (MC 412).
+General questions about scholarships, financial aid, passports, billing, registration, etc. should be sent to Julie Good, Manager of International Programs at the Center for International Services and Programs (BH 412).